 \textit{Experimental setup.} As the state-of-the-art image generation methods before diffusion models, we evaluate BigGAN~\cite{brock2018large}.
 To generate images guided by text prompts, we use BigSleep~\cite{bigsleep} that guides the image generation process of BigGAN by OpenAI CLIP~\cite{radford2021learning}.
 We evaluate the 5 object detectors in Table~\ref{tbl:prelim}.
 We use a detection threshold of 0.5.
 For each model, we evaluate 6 combinations of partial or complete removal of the robust features.

 \textit{Results.} Fig.~\ref{fig:gan_vs_diffuse} shows the average detection rate of stop sign images generated by each image generation model over the 5 object detectors.
 As shown, all diffusion models have significantly higher detection rates than the BigSleep GAN model.
 In particular, Stable Diffusion 2 and Deepfloyd IF have detection rates of $\geq$28\% even if all robust features are removed or altered.
 Meanwhile, BigSleep has much lower detection rates (7.5\%).
-We thus consider that \textit{the natural attack capability has existed slightly in the prior image generation models, but it becomes significantly severe in diffusion models.} Diffusion models have much higher image generation capabilities than GANs, which may also enhance their ability to generate more advanced non-robust features.
+We thus consider that \textit{the natural attack capability has existed slightly in the prior image generation models, but it becomes significantly severe in diffusion models.} Diffusion models have higher image generation capabilities than GANs, but it may also enhance their ability to inject more non-robust features into generated images.

-\nsubsection{RQ2: How stealthy is NDD attack against humans?}
+\ntsubsection{RQ2: How stealthy is NDD attack against humans?}

-To be valid adversarial attacks, the NDD attack should satisfy the two requirements: effectiveness against DNN models and stealthiness against humans.
+To be a valid adversarial attack, the NDD attack should satisfy the two requirements: effectiveness against DNN models and stealthiness against humans.
 We so far have confirmed the effectiveness against DNN models as in Table~\ref{tbl:prelim}, but it does not mean that the attack is stealthy.
 For example, the diffusion models may ignore the text prompts and just generate legitimate objects.
 To answer the questions, we perform a user test to investigate the stealthiness against humans and the validity of generated images.